American Indian Crafts --> American Indian Herbs

 Navajo Dye and Medicine Charts|

-Framed collages of native Navajo dye and medicine plants, with text explaining the traditional usage of each.
+Framed collages of native Navajo dye and medicinal plants, with text explaining the traditional usage of each.

 Turtle Trade Craft Supplies|